chunweiz/CCUX/doc/module.md

 > where
 >
 > `module initial` is a unique initial that identifies the module such as BILLING, CMPGN or DSHB.
 The format requirement for a module initial is `[A-Z0-9]{1-9}`.
-The limitation imposed on the total length of the a module folder name is because SAP BSP application name supports up to 15 characters only.
+The limitation imposed on the total length of a module folder name is because SAP BSP application name supports up to 15 characters only.

 ##